zio/zio/docs/datatypes/core/zio/zio.md

 Scala's `Option` and `Either` data types have `fold`, which let us handle both failure and success at the same time.
 In a similar fashion, `ZIO` effects also have several methods that allow us to handle both failure and success.

-The first fold method, `fold`, lets us non-effectfully handle both failure and success, by supplying a non-effectful handler for each case:
+The first fold method, `fold`, lets us non-effectfully handle both failure and success by supplying a non-effectful handler for each case:

 ```scala mdoc:silent
 lazy val DefaultData: Array[Byte] = Array(0, 0)